-We have so much to be grateful for this holiday season, especially during these challenging times.
-Celebrating with your family and friends is important.
-While many students who attend traditional schools are on break, it shouldn’t mean that learning has to stop too for homeschoolers.
+Celebrating with family and friends throughout the holidays is important.
+While your regularly-scheduled learning might be paused, learning doesn’t have to stop altogether!
 Here are some educational holiday activities and themes that will keep your children engaged during this joyous time of year.

 Discover Different Cultures

 People all around the world celebrate holidays in some way — but many have their own traditions, major religious holidays, and cultural customs.
 Have your children pick a country and carefully research its holiday celebrations and customs.
 They will have fun and you can tie these projects into various core subjects.
 Check out these ideas:

 - Preparing traditional meals while following instructions and measuring ingredients will not only be fun, it will also help your child with skill building in math, science, and nutritional studies.

 - Sharpen your children’s reading, writing, history, and communication skills by asking them to present an oral report on different cultural holiday customs.

 - Study the historical and cultural significance of different holiday foods.
 Why do certain countries or religions eat turkey, bûche de Noël, pasteles, or shuba during the holidays?